 Your guilt does nothing to help anyone.
 Pity, sympathy, or inward guilt has never provided an education, work, and a sustainable home for the homeless.
 Never has one person’s exceedingly bad feelings made another person truly happier – at least in any meaningful way.
 Your childhood bully might have thought that your suffering made him happy, but it didn’t.
 It was a coping mechanism.
-(Source: My Mom.)
+(Source: My Mom.
+Thanks, Mom!)

-The good you can do by indulging in your guilt and crying or holding a candlelight vigil is severely limited.
-Sure, there are rare situations where bringing awareness to a cause or expressing emotions through a vigil might be a valid goal, but more often these are the emotional suffering equivalent of the hedonistic spending treadmill that we FIRE types harp on all the time: a temporary high followed by lack of meaningful change and adapting to the new normal of whatever was changed.
+The good you can do by indulging in your guilt through crying or holding a candlelight vigil is severely limited.
+Sure, there are rare situations where bringing awareness to a cause or expressing emotions through a vigil might be a valid goal, but far more often these emotion-guided experiences are the emotional equivalent of the hedonistic spending treadmill that we FIRE types harp on all the time: a temporary high followed by lack of meaningful change and adapting to the new normal of whatever was changed.
 And what’s more: If you aren’t carefully self-reflecting, you might find that some of these activities are centrally guilt-motivated.

 But actively doing something to help other people does generally make humans happier.
 Charity is an option.
 But it’s far from the best one, as often charitable efforts have extreme and unintended adverse effects on those who you intend to help.
 Particularly, there are often bad effects on sustainable economic activity, like where donating food to an organization for an area in need actually ends up driving down costs there and ruining the local growers’ livelihoods.
-This is the topic of the documentary Poverty, Inc.10, which I highly recommend for pure, unadulterated Vigilante subversion of authority.11
+This is the topic of the documentary Poverty, Inc.11, which I highly recommend for pure, unadulterated Vigilante subversion of authority.12

 - Look at you, you’re a chemist now!

 - Thanks, mysterious Wikipedia source!